remix-run/react-router/docs/advanced-guides/custom-links.md

 # Creating your own custom link

 Very often you need to track the current active route and apply some styling to show it.
-With the new `useMatch` hook you can create a component and check whether a given path matches current url.
+With the new `useMatch` hook you can create a component and check whether a given path matches the current url.
 You can use `useMatch` hook anywhere you need to match a given path to url.